DevOps-Sad-people/itu-minitwit/report/4-appendix.md

   - Very popular alternative to minitest
   - Large toolkit

-### Deployment
-- **Digital Ocean**
-  - **focuses on simplicity**
-  - **easy to learn CLI/interface**
-  - **great tooling**
-  - sufficient credits to cover our needs
-- **AWS**/**Microsoft Azure**
-  - industry leading, popular
-  - customizability
-  - steeper learning curve
-  - more enterprise focused

-**Digital Ocean** also provided its own container registry, which was our choice when looking for a registry later into the development process, given it's integration with the DigitalOcean platform.
-Only after using it, did we realize that the biggest upsides are primarily for users of digital oceans other deployment tools, that are not running on rented VMs.
-Also given the price of DO's container registry, we would most likely migrate to Docker Hub, if the project had continued.

 ### Monitoring
 - **Prometheus** provides several features which are useful for us: